Vyral/glen-gayden-blog/_posts/2017-11-09-dont-waitthere-are-benefits-to-listing-during-the-holidays.md

 ---
 layout: post
-title: Advantages of Listing During the Holidays
+title: Don’t Wait—There Are Benefits to Listing During the Holidays
 tags:
   - Home Seller Tips
 excerpt: >-